 I’ll fill in details in the other sections of the site as we get into the season, but here’s an overview of what you can expect to see from us over the coming season:

-- In February we’ll evaluate the own-root roses in 9cm/4″ liners, and add them into their own section of the online store for shipping across Canada.
+• In February we’ll evaluate the own-root roses and perennials in 9cm/4″ liners, and add them to the online store for shipping across Canada.

-- At the beginning of March we expect to open our farm on Fridays and Saturdays for retail sales.
-On-farm shopping now includes the two greenhouses for roses and our new outdoor selling areas for companion plants.
+• At the beginning of March we expect to open our farm on Fridays and Saturdays for retail sales.
+On-farm shopping now includes three greenhouses for roses, perennials and shade-lovers as well.
 Customers are welcome to roam our gardens and stock roses for inspiration.

 Thank You